15curturhpssapps/j90-AJAX-pgb-helloworld/README.md

 Like always I really do not know what I am doing, I just keep trying things until they work.

 PROBLEM 1: You must have a php enabled website for AJAX to work.
 The ajax.php file must be on a website in a location such as http://www.yourURL.com/yourFolder/ajax.php   You can't even test this code on your own computer.
+You can test these files by putting all three on your website and seeing what they do.
+If they work on the website, they will probably Work using phonegap build.

 PROBLEM 2: Apple does not like AJAX, since it is not fully contained.
 Not sure if they are allowing more AJAX now or just allowing certain developers to use AJAX